 Livadi beach is the unofficial beach for free campers.
-Only 1,5 km away from the port many happy campers have their tents onto the area surrounding the sandy beach and they spend their days in the local canteen eating , partying and playing backgammon.
+Only 1,5 km away from the port many happy campers have their tents onto the area surrounding the sandy beach and they spend their days in the local canteen eating , socializing, partying and playing tavli.
 Unfortunately, as abovementioned, free camping is not allowed in Greece but, in few areas around the country(including Irakleia) locals are sympathetic to this situation as it is the main source of tourism.

 Irakleia belongs to the prefecture of Naxos & Small Cyclades region.
 As an undiscovered island, unknown even for Greeks, Irakleia offers a privacy rarely found in other popular Greek islands.
 It can be called an “upcoming trend” for people who want a quiet, relaxing place as our life (not that private anymore) has been affected dramatically by the modern life … Do not expect clubs and crazy life but instead , you may wear your comfort shoes and explore a small paradise!

 And now..the tricky part!
 How to get to Irakleia?

 One can assume that there is no airport here, the island is accessible only by ferry from Naxos island or other Cyclades islands.
 Naxos has indeed an airport so you can fly directly from Athens (and few more Greek cities) and then catch the small ferry.
 Alternatively, you can simply take the non-daily-ferry from Piraeus (Athens port ) and enjoy the 7-8 hour trip – for 2018 the route is offered by Blue Star Ferries and Small Cyclades Lines!